hat0uma/csvview.nvim/README.md

   view = {
     --- minimum width of a column
     min_column_width = 5,

     --- spacing between columns
     spacing = 2,

+    --- The display method of the delimiter
+    --- "highlight" highlights the delimiter
+    --- "border" displays the delimiter with `│`
+    --- see `Features` section of the README.
+    ---@type "highlight" | "border"
+    display_mode = "highlight",
   },
 }
 ```